Skip to main content

 1. Review the information on this webpage, also documented in the Study Abroad Checklist for McCormick Students (click the button above), regarding policies and procedures for transferring course credit.
 Transfer credit earned for engineering/math/science courses are guaranteed to apply toward degree requirements ONLY when you have filed the curriculum petition prior to departing on your study abroad program.
 Courses not approved prior to departure are not guaranteed to transfer.

 2. Once you are ready to formally begin the application process, contact Ashley Silverstein (ashley.silverstein@northwestern.edu), so that your study plan within McCormick Advising System (MAS) can be updated to reflect your intent to go abroad.
+You will need to "raise your hand" in ConnectNU.
 If you have any questions after reviewing the petition instructions, please also include those in your email.

 3. Meet with your faculty advisor to discuss the courses you plan to take while studying abroad.